All Products

 Billing example

-• When you analyze the backup storage fee, you must check the total size of backup files.
+• When you analyze the backup fees, you must check the total size of backup files.
 You do not need to check the storage usage.

-• Management operations that involves the change of cloud disks, such as the re-creation of a secondary RDS instance, have the following impacts on an RDS instance that uses cloud disks:
+• Operations that involve cloud disk replacement, such as secondary database reconstruction, have the following impacts on instances that use cloud disks:

 • The backup storage of the RDS instance that uses cloud disks increases.
 As a result, the backup storage fees increase.
 The code of the billable item is BackupCharged.